Truck drivers are continuing to confront employers over unpaid wages, taking to the streets in the Region of Peel, Ont. with their supporters.

 Driver Dutta says employees and employers need to communicate to avoid misunderstandings and company owners should ensure there is a suitable mechanism in place to address concerns in a fair and timely manner.

 “There is no room for threats or violence.
-The workplace should be cordial and adhere to labour law,” he said.
+The workplace should be cordial and adhere to labor law,” he said.

 Aujla says some employers force drivers to open their companies.
 “This is misclassification.
 They are employees, they don’t own trucks or trailers or have a right to fix their work hours.
 They get a pay cheque in the name of the company they set up.”